getoptimise/one-click-hugo-cms/site/content/products/_index.md

 ---
 title: Our Coffee
 image: /img/products-jumbotron.jpg
-heading: What we offer
+heading: What we do
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  We prioritize learning to create experiments and prototypes to validate the problem and market you're trying to serve, build scalable software to create value for your users, and create additional growth opportunities through UX and UI iteration.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg